-- the right to know the types of data being held

-- why it is being held

-- to whom it may be communicated
+- why it is being held - to whom it may be communicated

 A 'privacy notice' is a good way to be able to meet data subjects rights and therefore DfE recommend they are used to explain to pupils and staff how their data is being used in the census collections including the school workforce and school census.
 DfE have drafted template privacy notices that schools and local authorities may like to use, however, they should be reviewed, amending as necessary to reflect business need and ideally include this link to the gov.uk webpage on how DfE collect and share data.